Merzasphor/MWSE/docs/source/types/tes3dataHandler.md

 ### `cellChanged`

+*Read-only*.
 A flag set for the frame that the player has changed cells.

 **Returns**: